Here's what makes Jerry Jones and Cowboys front-runners to host 2018 NFL draft

 The source added that the 2018 bid is also significant on multiple fronts.
 Among them:

 • The city of Philadelphia raised the bar on the event in a way that had the league office and ownership groups buzzing.
-To the point that the NFL is hopeful the draft can become an offseason tent pole event that approaches the levels of the Super Bowl as a marquee commodity for cities.
+To the point that the NFL is hopeful the draft can become an offseason tent-pole event that approaches the levels of the Super Bowl as a marquee commodity for cities.
 According to one league source, some owners see the draft as having the potential to become a traveling “sweetener” for NFL cities, giving the league another leverage chip when lobbying for infrastructure improvements.
 For example, the NFL could someday package a Super Bowl and draft site bid as tandem incentives for cities that are grappling with building new stadiums.

 • After some consternation about taking the draft out of New York, league owners have been happy with the raised profile of the event and the performance of the cities – Chicago and Philly – involved.
 Year over year, the NFL has seen cities expand the event into a bigger affair, with Philadelphia taking it to a new level with an open-air venue.
 The source said the league would like to continue the upward momentum, and carefully considers bids based on whether some level of marketing expansion is going to be satisfied.